-This photo of my sister and I was taken sometime in 1987.
-Judging from my Pac-Man polka-dots and Deanna’s drop-waisted mid-thigh bow dress, I’m guessing this was Easter Sunday.
-We are both sporting horrendous opaque tights in chalky white.
-And we’re thinking to ourselves, “Damn!
+This photo of my sister and I was taken sometime in 1988.
+Judging from my Pac-Man polka-dotted skirt suit and Deanna’s ever-so-fashionable drop-waisted mid-thigh bow dress, I’m guessing this was Easter Sunday.
+We are both sporting horrendous chalky-colored opaque tights and thinking to ourselves, “Damn!
 We look good!
 Let’s go to church!”

-Recently, I found this photo of my best friend Missy and I in high school at the state drama competition.
-There I am, rocking those whitie tighties, along with some epic eighties hair.
-The look must have worked, because we won the drama competition.
+Recently, I found this photo of my best friend Missy and me in high school at a state drama competition.
+There I am, showing off my tightie whities along with some epic eighties hair.
+The look must have worked, because we ended up winning the drama competition.
 And I’m proud to say that to this day, Missy is still my BFF.
-She’s stuck by me through many years of bad fashion choices (and bad boyfriend choices, too.)
+She’s stuck by me through many years of bad fashion choices.

-All fashion trends tend to recycle themselves, and I’m certain that whitie tighties will resurface.
-But I won’t be hopping on that bandwagon again.
-That’s a trend I can’t win.
+All fashion trends tend to recycle themselves, and I’m certain that white tights will resurface.
+But when they do, I won’t be participating.
+Been there.
+Done that.

-Check out my 80s Fashion Board on Pinterest to see more of what inspired my bad fashion choices.
+Check out my 80s Trends Board on Pinterest to see more photos of the white tights trend.